 This is one of the many reasons that hiring the best employment-based immigration attorneys in Chicago is important.
 This is why prospective employees and employers trust the experienced team at Minsky, McCormick & Hallagan, P.C.
 We have been helping employers and prospective employees with their employment-based immigration needs for 40 years.

 If you have received a job offer for a position in the United States, you have to secure an employment visa before you can pack up your life and hop on a plane.
 Prospective employees or employees already working in the U.S. under a valid work visa may also be eligible for permanent residency in the U.S. based on employer sponsorship for their green card.
-There are five different preference categories for permanent employment visas — Employment-Based- First Preference through Employment-Based – Fifth Preference (EB-1 through EB-5).
+There are five different preference categories for permanent employment visas — Employment-Based- First Preference through Employment-Based – Fifth Preference.

 The process of obtaining your employment-based green card (Permanent Residency) will vary based on your preference category.
 For example, EB-1 visas are reserved for people with outstanding or extraordinary abilities and multinational executives.
 Those who qualify for the EB-1 category may be able to obtain their green cards faster than those in the remaining EB categories.
 The EB-1 category also allows for an applicant to bypass obtaining a labor certification from the Department of Labor.